-The United States was built on the innovation, achievements, and contributions of the American worker.
+The United States was built on the American worker's innovation, achievements, and contributions.

-Labor Day, the first Monday in September, is a creation of the labor movement and is dedicated to the social and economic achievements of American workers.
-It constitutes a yearly national tribute to the contributions that workers have made to the strength, prosperity, and well-being of our country.
+Labor Day, the first Monday in September, is a creation of the labor movement and is dedicated to American workers' social and economic achievements.
+It constitutes a yearly national tribute to the contributions that workers have made to our country's strength, prosperity, and well-being.

 It is appropriate, therefore, that the nation pays tribute on Labor Day to the creator of so much of the nation's strength, freedom, and leadership - the American worker.

 On Labor Day, we honor the hard work of all those who drive our economy, provide for our families, and help ensure the success and well-being of our nation.